dgochenour/dpse_example_c/README.md

 * `example_subscriber_2.c` uses a WaitSet
 * `example_subscriber_3.c` simply polls for data

-Additionally, information is contained to configure Admin Console for operation with DPSE-based Micro/Cert applications.
+Additionally, information is presented to assist in the configuration of Admin Console when it must be used with DPSE-based Micro/Cert applications.

 * In `example_publisher.c`, the `ADMINCONSOLE` symbol can be defined (by defualt, it is) to configure "Admin Console-friendly" resource limits and assertions.
-* Guidance related to the configuration of Admin Console itself can be found in [this file](./admin_console_config/README.md).
+* Specifically, guidance and files related to the configuration of Admin Console can be found in this repo's [admin_console_config directory](./admin_console_config/).

 ## Source Overview